SinixND/game_of_life/README.md

 [0] setting: tick time faster/slower

 # Shortterm
-[0] setting: multithread on/off
+[0] tick time rework: provide as ticks/s instead of ms [0] setting: multithread on/off
 [0] if paused: undo
 [0] if paused: proceed one step